 - demonstrate outstanding academic and/or professional experience

-- bring concrete added value to the EMMC intake in terms of student-centred teaching/lecturing, research activities, Master thesis support, academic/professional networking, etc
+- bring concrete added value to the EMJMD intake in terms of student-centred teaching/lecturing, research activities, Master thesis support, academic/professional networking, etc

 - contribute, after their visiting scholar activities, to the promotion and dissemination of the Erasmus Mundus Programme in General, and the IMCEERES in particular, in their university and country of origin.